mborgerson/wiki-export/wiki/Network.md

 Integrated in the Nvidia Southbridge MCPX chip which is similar to the nForce chips.
 The Xbox Linux team used the binary drivers from Nvidia.

+### Wireless adapter

+based on the “D-Link 108AG Gaming Adapter”, the Xbox MN-740 Wireless Bridge bundled with a Xbox install disk (wich would update the dashboard if nececairy).

+#### hardware

+-   AR5312 CPU (MIPS 4Kc core?)
+-   AR5212 RoC (Radio on Chip) for 2.4 Ghz 802.11b/g.
+-   KS8721B physical layer transciever
+-   some Eeprom wich hold the MAC adress (based of FCC pictures and Firmware analysis)
+-   IC42S16400 8Mb ram
+-   SST39LF0?0A (1 or 2 Mb) (the FCC picture is unclear on the size part due to writing)

+The onboard 3 leds are: Power, Wireless and Xbox(called Ethernet on the PCB).
+The board seems to have Jtag and what apears to be Serial testpins exposed.

+#### Firmware

+The shipped firmware does not support WPA or WPA2.
+An “firmware” hack based on the D-Link firmware adds WPA support, rendering Dashboard support unfunctional and changing settings requirs connecting to the LAN port using a PC (or webbrowser capable application).
+The runs closed source “ThreadX JADE/Green Hills Version G4.0.4.0” RTOS and the firmware holds a copyright string of: “Copyright (c) Microsoft Corporation All Rights Reserved Device is Xbox Compatible”

+latest firmware is seperated by a boot and runtime firmware :

+-   MN740\_01.03.00.0005\_BOOT.bin, “Xbox Wireless Adapter (MN-740) boot
+    firmware”
+-   MN740\_01.00.02.0022\_RUNTIME.bin, “Xbox Wireless Adapter (MN-740)
+    runtime firmware”

 System Link
 -----------